Caellwyn/ou_student_predictions/README.md

 ### Custom Tools

 The preprocessing needs for this project are unique and don't work well with off the shelf Sci-Kit Learn and Imbalanceed Learn pipelines, cross-validation, and grid search tools.
 My preprocessing steps need the `code_module` feature in order to scale and balance each course separately, but that feature should not be passed to the model.
+I also wanted to cross-validate by presentation rather than by randomly assembled folds.
 Because of this I had to code my own versions of each of these that would fit a scaler to each course in the training set, use that fit scaler to scale both the training and test set, and then use the Imbalanced Learn SMOTE over-sampler to balance the classes in only the training set.
 I also needed custom gridsearch and cross-validation tools to properly apply the proprocessing to prevent data leakage and to cross-validate by presentation rather than by randomly sampled observations.
 Once I had these coded, my model development could proceed.

 ### Logistic Regression

 I used a logistic regression model for a baseline model.
 A logistic regresson model seeks the best fit line to model the linear relationship between the predictor variables, X, and the target variable, y, which is a linear regression.
 It then applies a sigmoid function to that line to assign probabilities that each observation belongs in one class or the other.
 For my purposes, if the probability of an observation belonging a class is greater than .5, then I will predict that it belongs to that class.
 A true baseline would be a randomly guessing model with an accuracy equal to the rate of class imbalance, or, in this case, about 34%.
 My hyperparameter-tuned logistic regression model was able to achieve a 74% accuracy on the 2014J presentations and 79% average cross-validation scores.
-All of my models performed better on cross-validation than on the 2014J presentation hold-out set.
-The accuracy across folds was also large, rangining from 70% to %80.
-Module GGG, presentation 2013J also gave my models trouble.

 ### K-Nearest Neighbors